 Those new supporters did not have to wait long for a return to the glory days.
 A surprise win over Geelong in the 2008 AFL Grand Final heralded the arrival of a new footballing dynasty.
 After losing to the Sydney Swans by 10 points in 2012, Alastair Clarkson’s Hawks dominated the competition with three consecutive premiership wins.

 Once the perennial wooden spoon favourites, Hawthorn now rank among Australia’s most successful sporting organisations.
-The club has won 13 premierships since 1960 – a record that leaves heavyweight rivals Carlton (eight), Essendon (six), Richmond (five) and Collingwood (two) for dead.
+The club has won 13 premierships since 1960 – a record that leaves heavyweight rivals Carlton (eight), Essendon (six), Richmond (six) and Collingwood (two) for dead.